 PROF. LOOMIS, in his thirteenth contribution to meteorology, investigates the question of the great and sudden changes of temperature which are so marked a feature in the climates of a large portion of the United States.
-Six years' observations of the Signal Service stations have been examined, with the result that there are 118 stations at which there has occurred at least one case of a daily range not less than 40°.
+Six years' observations of the Signal Service stations have been examined, with the result that there are 118 stations at which there has occurred at least one case of a daily range not less than 40°.O.
 Limiting the inquiry, however, to stations at which the average number of cases amounted to six annually, it is seen that there are thirty-six such stations.
 The stations where the great fluctuations of temperature occur most frequently are situated south of lat.
-35°, in which region the fluctuations of pressure attending the progress of storms are but little felt; and it is to be noted that these great fluctuations of temperature occur most frequently in the summer months.
+35°, in which region the fluctuations of pressure attending the progress of storms are but little felt; and it is to be noted that these great storms are out interfert; and it is to be noted that these great fluctuations of temperature occur most frequently in the summer months.
 Thus at Wickenburg (lat.
-34°0, long.
-112°7), which is situated in a desert sandy region, with an annual rainfall of only 4°99 inches, on ten of the nineteen days ending with August 14, 1877, the temperature showed a daily range of at least 62°0, reaching in one case to 76°0.
-These enormous temperature changes are due to the extreme dryness of the air, by which the sand becomes intensely heated by the sun during the day, whereas by night the loss of heat by radiation is as great as perhaps anywhere on the globe.
-The general result of the inquiry is that the most remarkable cases are merely examples of the ordinary diurnal change of tempera-ture, unaffected by the passage of storms, whilst the remaining cases, which occur in the higher latitudes of the States, are to be ascribed to the influence of storms along with the ordinary diurnal change of temperature.
+34'o, long. $112^{\circ}$ '7), which is situated in a desert sandy region, with an annual rain-fall of only 4'99 inches, on ten of the nineteen days ending with August 14, 1877, the temperature showed a daily range of at least $62^{\circ}$ 'o, reaching in one case to $76^{\circ}$ 'o.
+These normous temperature days of the streame day enormous temperature changes are due to the extreme dry-ness of the air, by which the sand becomes intensely heated by the sun during the day, whereas by night the loss of heat by The radiation is as great as perhaps anywhere on the globe. general result of the inquiry is that the most remarkable cases are merely examples of the ordinary diurnal change of tempera-ture, unaffected by the passage of storms, whilst the remaining cases, which occur in the higher latitudes of the States, are to be ascribed to the influence of storms along with the ordinary diurnal change of temperature.
 It also appears from a careful investigation that dry air, even when greatly heated, has but little ascensional force, and that the violent uprising of heated air, so frequently witnessed in moist climates, particularly during thunderstorms, is mainly due to the large amount of aqueous vapour with which it is charged.
-As regards great fluctuations of temperature in winter, Prof. Loomis points out that while, for example, a temperature of - 20° to occurs at Denver on the east side of the Rocky Mountains, an average temperature of 30° o prevails in the Salt Lake Basin, and remarks that by the movements of the atmosphere attending the progress of a great storm these contiguous masses of air with temperatures so different from each other are brought successively over the same station, and thus bring about a change of temperature amounting on occasions to 50° to in a single hour.
+As regards great fluctuations of temperature in winter, Prof. Loomis points out that while, for example, a temperature of - 20° o occurs at Denver on the east side of the Rocky Mountains, an average temperature of 30" o prevails in the Salt Lake Basin, and remarks that by the movements of the atmosphere attending the progress of a great storm these contiguous masses of air with temperatures so different from each other are brought successively over the same station, and thus bring about a change of temperature amounting on occasions to 50° o in a single hour.